near/core-contracts/staking-pool/README.md

 - The owner can't withdraw funds from other delegators.
 - The owner can't delete the staking pool account.

+NOTE: Guarantees are based on the no-slashing condition.
+Once slashing is introduced, the contract will no longer provide some guarantees.

 ## Pre-requisites